 Native landscaping is used throughout the park and will become more lush and abundant as time passes.
-A large community garden has been created on one end of the park.
-In the children’s play area raised beds of fresh herbs enhance that area.
+A large community garden is on one end of the park.
+In the children’s play area raised beds of fresh herbs are there to enhance that area.

-A large lawn area provides space for kids and adults to have some fun or just plain relax.
+A large lawn area provides space for kids and adults to have some fun or plain relax.
 People can spread out blankets and have picnics.
 Kids can assemble large lego-like pieces and make creative shapes using them.
-Regular classes such as Tai Chi and Yoga among others are held here.
-It is a wonderful event lawn space.
+Regular classes such as Tai Chi and Yoga, among others occur here.
+It is a beautiful event lawn space.
 I took these photos on a weekday.
 On weekends this recreational gathering place is packed with people.

 A fenced area bordering the children’s play area makes it a bit easier for parents to keep an eye on their kids as they run about and play.

 Most of the children’s play area within the fenced area has soft and colorful cushioned padding.
-This would buffer the effects of any mishaps or falls.
+This cushioned padding would buffer the effects of any mishaps or falls.

 There are so many different things to enjoy within the children’s play area of Levy Park.

-An elevated boardwalk and observation deck gives one a fun and different perspective of what there is to do within the park.
-Even handicapped individuals can enjoy this birds eye view of Levy Park.
+An elevated boardwalk and observation deck gives one fun and different perspective of what there is to do within the park.
+Even handicapped individuals can enjoy this birds-eye view of Levy Park.
 Nice!!!

 It is fun watching kids climb up that giant sphere, playing on the merry go rounds and cooling off under the water feature.
-Looking down from the elevated boardwalk outside of the gated children’s area the merrymaking opportunities continue.
+Looking down from the elevated boardwalk outside of the gated children’s area, the views of merrymaking opportunities continue.

-There is foosball, ping pong tables and a small putting green available for use.
-Other amenities are also provided.
+There are foosball, ping pong tables and a small putting green available for use.
+Other amenities are also there.
 People can help themselves to books or magazines to peruse while enjoying the outdoor ambiance.

-A performance amphitheater along with year round programing will have people returning to this Houston city park over and over again.
+A performance amphitheater along with year-round programming will have people returning to this Houston city park over and over again.
 Clean restrooms are on site.
-Sometime in 2018 Chef Tim Love will be operating 3 different restaurants in this park which will entice even more people to come and enjoy it.
+Sometime in 2018 Chef Tim Love will be operating three different restaurants in this park which will entice even more people to come and enjoy it.

 Perhaps sometime we will drive back into the city at night to attend some function or sample the menu from one of the restaurants when they open to the public.

-From what we have seen the Upper Kirby Management District is doing a lovely job of maintaining Levy Park for the City of Houston.
+From what we have seen, the Upper Kirby Management District is doing a lovely job of maintaining Levy Park for the City of Houston.
 Some of the wooden walkways were still being replaced with concrete pavers on the day of our visit.
-That work will soon be completed.
+That work will soon be complete.

-This amazing playground should please all age groups of people long into the future.
+This fantastic playground should please all age groups of people long into the future.